 There are definite disadvantages to buying an already built home, which usually comes in the form of hidden costs.
-Wear and tear happens in any home, but it’s the unknowns which may cause pain to your pocket book.
+Wear and tear happen in any home, but it’s the unknowns which may cause pain to your pocketbook.
 What if, after immediately moving in, the HVAC system goes out?
 Do you know that could cost you almost $5,000?
 Not the sticker shock you are expecting.

 Another consideration with a pre-built home, compromising on the floor plan, which may not meet your specifications.
 Additionally, the neighborhood you want could be out of your price range or inventory on existing homes could be non-existent.

 Older homes can also be less energy efficient, consisting of out-of-date windows, doors, appliances, incomplete or lacking insulation and HVAC.
-Lead-based paint or asbestos may be present, which is cause for health concerns.
+Lead-based paint or asbestos may be present, which is a cause for health concerns.
 All of these issues point to pricey renovations.
-Which can balloon the original cost of the property, but cause inconvenience with dust, dirt and workers in your home
+Which can balloon the original cost of the property, but cause inconvenience with dust, dirt, and workers in your home.

 Advantages to building your home come in many forms; more for your money, move-in ready, energy and comfort efficiency, health concerns alleviated, just to name a few.

 Comfort and energy efficiency reflect well for your wallet too.
-Installing water saving plumbing fixtures, insulation and air sealing, radiant and zone heating, helps reduce your energy use and costs.
-According to Energy.gov/Energy-Efficient Home Design, “before you design a new home, consider investing in energy efficiency.
-You’ll save energy and money, and your home will be more comfortable and durable”.
+Installing water-saving plumbing fixtures, insulation and air sealing, radiant and zone heating, helps reduce your energy use and costs.
+According to Energy.gov/Energy-Efficient Home Design

 Indoor air quality is improved by using non-toxic or low-toxic building materials, installation of air filtration systems and radon-resistant construction.